public class AWSIotDevice extends AbstractAwsIotDevice

 To leverage the synchronization function provided by the library, one needs

-with the shadow must be annotated with AWSIotDeviceProperty
+with the shadow must be annotated with AWSIotDeviceProperty.
+One

 should also provide getter functions for these annotated attributes to be